example42/example42.github.io/_drafts/2017-07-17-psick-explained.md

         id_rsa_source    : 'puppet:///modules/profile/users/ben/id_rsa'
         id_rsa_pub_source: 'puppet:///modules/profile/users/ben/id_rsa.pub'

-The users profile even allaws you to use other user management implementations like puppetlabs/accounts module or the pure user resource tpye.
-Selection on which solution to use is based on hiera data.
+## Your PSICK way

+Users are always a sensitive thing.
+Everybody manages them in their own way.

+The sample default, static, use management profile won't fit the needs of many, but as usual we have choice: Hiera driven choice of what class to use to manage Users:

+    profile::base::linux::users_class: '::sssd'
+    profile::base::windows::users_class: '::domain_membership'

+Being managed via Hiera the same name of the class to use, we can exploit to nicely manage exceptions (some servers or a specific one might need a totally different way to manage users), or we can test different modules each one with its own set of  parameters:

+    profile::base::linux::users_class: '::accounts'

-We wishes everybody fun with adopting and using PSICK.
+We wish everybody fun with adopting and using PSICK.

 Martin Alfke